airtimemedia/AirtimeMedia-iOS/README.md

 // Token variable doesn't do anything at the moment let token = "this_does_not_matter"
-// The tag is your Channel's identifier let tag = "tag_name"
+// The channel ID is your Channel's identifier let channelId = "id_for_participants_to_use"

 // Keep this object around!
-let channel = Engine.sharedInstance.joinChannel(token: token, tag: tag)
+let channel = Engine.sharedInstance.joinChannel(token: token, tag: channelId)
 // Check if the channel was successfully created guard let channel = channel else { fatalError() } // Handle error case